Ballet is a traditional form of dance that is evolving in today’s society. There are three major forms of ballets; narrative, abstract and fusion.

 Whole Class > Instructions for Choreography Assignment/ Challenge and Inspire

 Explain to students that they will be placed in small groups and that their task will be to create a short narrative ballet (1-2 minutes) and a short abstract ballet (1-2 minutes) using ballet technique, elements of dance and compositional tools and forms.
 The choreography will embody the characteristics of each type of ballet and will be clear to the audience when the dancers are dancing a narrative ballet and when they are dancing an abstract one.
-Handout BLM #2 Rubric for Assessment of Narrative and Abstract Fusion Dance
+Handout PDF#2 Rubric for Assessment of Narrative and Abstract Fusion Dance.

 Small Groups > Imagine/Innovate and Plan/Incubate